m3dev/scalaflavor4j/readme.md

 ## Maven

-ScalaFlavor4J is available on maven central repository.
+ScalaFlavor4J is available on the maven central repository.
 Add the following dependency:

 ```xml
 <dependencies>